Preferred Pronouns

 1. What the heck is a “PGP”? (n.d.).
 Gay Straight Alliance for Safe Schools.
 Retrieved August 8, 2021, from https://www.gsafewi.org/wp-content/uploads/What-the-heck-is-a-PGP1.pdf

 2. Preferred gender pronoun.
 (2021, October 12).
-In Wikipedia. https://en.wikipedia.org/w/index.php?title=Preferred_gender_pronoun&oldid=1049519727
+In Wikipediahttps://en.wikipedia.org/w/index.php?title=Preferred_gender_pronoun&oldid=1049519727

 3. Lipson, C. (2021, May 24).
 Can You Guess My Preferred Pronoun?
-Discourse. https://www.discoursemagazine.com/culture-and-society/2021/05/24/can-you-guess-my-preferred-pronoun/
+Discoursehttps://www.discoursemagazine.com/culture-and-society/2021/05/24/can-you-guess-my-preferred-pronoun/

 4. Gender Pronouns. (n.d.).
 In Lesbian, Gay, Bisexual, Transgender, Queer Plus (LGBTQ+) Resource Center.
 University of Wisconsin-Milwaukee.
 Retrieved August 8, 2021, from https://uwm.edu/lgbtrc/support/gender-pronouns/

-should we now clarify our preferred pronouns when we say hello?
-Guardian. https://www.theguardian.com/lifeandstyle/2019/sep/13/pronouns-gender-he-she-they-natalie-wynn-contrapoints
+5. Mahdawi, A. (2019, September 13).
+He, she, they … should we now clarify our preferred pronouns when we say hello?
+Guardianhttps://www.theguardian.com/lifeandstyle/2019/sep/13/pronouns-gender-he-she-they-natalie-wynn-contrapoints

 6. Chak, A. (2015, December 15).
 Beyond ‘he’ and ‘she’: The rise of non-binary pronouns.
 BBC News. https://www.bbc.com/news/magazine-34901704